felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Thanks to Gabrielle for teaching me that reading a book twice is inefficient. :heart:

-Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation my learning system.
+Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation of my learning system.

 And **thank you** for giving this text a chance.